 Specification PERC S150 Maximum number of physical disks supported 30 Maximum number of virtual disks supported 30 NOTE: The maximum number of virtual disks may exceed 30 when physical disks are migrated from any other configuration or a disk in Ready state is converted to a non-RAID disk.
-Maximum number of virtual disks supported from a single disk group 8 Minimum virtual disk (VD) size 10 GB NOTE: PERC S150 does not restrict the creation of VDs of size less than 10 GB.
-Maximum number of physical disks per virtual disk 8 Maximum number of virtual disks per physical disk 8 Maximum number of physical disks in a volume 1 Maximum number of physical disks in a RAID 0 8 Maximum number of physical disks in a RAID 1 2 Maximum number of physical disks in a RAID 5 8 Maximum number of physical disks in a RAID 10 8 Minimum number of physical disks in a volume 1 Minimum number of physical disks in a RAID 0 2 Minimum number of physical disks in a RAID 1 2 Minimum number of physical disks in a RAID 5 3 Minimum number of physical disks in a RAID 10 4
+Maximum number of virtual disks supported from a single lisk group NOTE: Maximum number of virtual disks can exceed more than 8 from a single disk group as there is no constraint from PERC S150.
+Minimum virtual disk (VD) size al disk (VD) size 10 GB NOTE: PERC S150 does not restrict the creation of VDs of size less than 10 GB.
+Maximum number of physical disks per virtual disk 8 (i) NOTE: PERC S150 does not restrict the creation of VDs using more than 8 physical disks.
+Not adhering to the VD specification will lead to undefined behavior.
+Maximum number of virtual disks per physical disk 8 Maximum number of physical disks in a volume 1 Maximum number of physical disks in a RAID 0 8 Maximum number of physical disks in a RAID 1 RAID 1 2 Maximum number of physical disks in a RAID 5 8 Maximum number of physical disks in a RAID 10 8